-*Note: The below is not intended to be a definitive list, and we recognize that there are geopolitical nuances to how countries, regions and people identify themselves.
+*Note: The below is not intended to be a definitive list, and we recognize that there are geopolitical nuances to how countries, regions, and people identify themselves.
+For example, we understand that there are some folks listed below as West Asian who might self-identify instead with Middle East and North Africa (MENA) or Southwest Asia and North Africa (SWANA).
 We hope this will help uplift conversations around the diversity of people NCAAT may work with directly and the underrepresented issues in and around diverse communities.

 Pacific Islanders refer to those whose heritages are the original peoples of Polynesia, Micronesia, and Melanesia.
 Polynesia includes Hawai‘i (Native Hawaiian), Samoa (Samoan), American Samoa (Samoan), Tokelau (Tokelauan), Tahiti (Tahitian), and Tonga (Tongan).
 Micronesia includes Guam (Guamanian or Chamorro), Mariana Islands (Mariana Islander), Saipan (Saipanese), Palau (Palauan), Yap (Yapese), Chuuk (Chuukese), Pohnpei (Pohnpeian), Kosrae (Kosraean), Marshall Islands (Marshallese), and Kiribati (I-Kiribat/Gilbertese/Kiribati).
 Melanesia includes Fiji (Fijian), Papua New Guinea (Papua New Guinean), Solomon Islands (Solomon Islander), and Vanuatu (Ni-Vanuatu).